The Temple Opened and Glorified

 3 And you shall march around the city, all the men of war circling the city once.
 You shall do so for six days.
 4 … then on the seventh day you shall march around the city seven times…

-The fall of Babylon was prefigured in the fall of Jericho, so we must read Revelation 16 in the light of Joshua’s account.
+The fall of Jericho prefigured the fall of Babylon, so we must read Revelation 16 in the light of Joshua’s account.
 Both must be understood in the light of the common temple practice in Jesus’ day, with which John was so familiar.
-As we will see, the fall of Babylon comes at the end of the seventh bowl poured out in Revelation 16:17, 18, 19.
+As we will see, the fall of Babylon comes at the end of the seventh bowl poured out in Rev. 16:17-19.
 In fact, the metaphorical “earthquake” that destroys Babylon suggests that an actual physical quake may have shook Jericho, collapsing its walls.

 The Seven Prophetic Psalms